Search sheldonbrown.com and sheldonbrown.org

 In the mid-20th century, Sachs specialized in products for utility cyclists -- two-speed kickback hubs, three-speed hubs and coaster brakes -- while Sturmey-Archer offered a broader product line, including many narrow-ratio hubs intended for use by avid recreational cyclists and racers.

 Starting in the 1980s, Sachs expanded its line of internal-gear hubs to include 5-speed and 7-speed models and hybrid gearing systems -- first the Orbit, a two-speed hub with proprietary sprockets, then the three-speed DualDrive 3 x 7, 3 x 8 and 3 x 9 hubs using Shimano-compatible cassettes.
 The DualDrive hubs are especially useful on small-wheel bicycles, because the step-up top gear avoids the need for an extra-large chainwheel.
 In 1995, Sachs introduced the Elan, a very large and heavy 12-speed hub which was a marketing failure.
 In the 2007 model year, SRAM introduced the i-Motion 9-speed hub.
+It has been withdrawn, and now SRAM offers an 8-speed hub.

 SRAM internal-gear hubs are notable for the fine quality of machining of their internal parts.
 Gear-tooth surfaces and bearing races are smooth.
 The SRAM 3-speed, in particular, has higher measured drive efficiency than with other 3-speed hubs, possibly resulting from the quality of the machining.

 Sachs/SRAM internal-gear hubs are quite rugged, like classic Sturmey-Archer hubs.
 The mechanical design is relatively simple and conservative; even the 7- and 9-speed hubs use only single-stage planetary gearing.
 Older hubs shifted with pullchains, but one weakness with recent hubs is the plastic "clickbox" shifter mechanism which clamps onto the right end of the hub axle and is vulnerable to damage.
 A guard is sold, and it should always be installed.
-With the new 9-speed hub, SRAM has abandoned the "clickbox" for a rotary-shifting mechanism inboard of the right dropout.
+With the 9-speed hub, SRAM abandoned the "clickbox" for a rotary-shifting mechanism inboard of the right dropout.

 The 5-and 7-speed models with clickboxes use a single cable and concentric pushrods, with a dual bellcrank inside the clickbox.
 I've considered modifying a 7-speed to use a pullchain on the left side and bellcrank on the right.